-If in the not so distant future, maybe on an episode of Black Mirror, Switzerland were taken over by Chinese people, you’d have an approximation of Singapore.
+If in the not so distant future—maybe on an episode of Black Mirror—Switzerland were taken over by Chinese people, you’d have an approximation of Singapore.
 It’s a weird place, guys.
 Weird-good and weird-bad.
 In the lead up to our trip, everyone we talked to who had been to Singapore was like, “…oh.
 How long?
 Three days, yeah, that’s okay, just go to eat.”
 So our expectations were low.
-But turns out Singapore is not that bad!
+But turns out Singapore is pretty okay!
 Blake, in fact, loved it, and lays out her case below in a series of “Pro” arguments.
 MacKenzie didn’t hate it either, but for the sake of debate, she’ll take the “Con” sections of this post.

 Pro: Singapore is clean and orderly as fuck.
 Allow me to go ahead and state the obvious first: it’s super nice to kick it in a city where there isn’t trash and dog excrement all over the sidewalks and the subways run like clockwork.
 As it turns out, a place becomes very approachable when there are rules and people follow the rules, even the small ones.
 It’s like, really, how hard it is to just stick to OFF BEFORE ON while entering and exiting the subway, New Yorkers?
 Singaporeans get it.
 The entire time we were there, I just kept thinking about small issues that plague everyday quality of life for citizens of other places, 311 calls unanswered for days.
 But in Singapore, they actively regulate, and I didn’t hate it at all.